 To ensure you're able to keep up with the competing priorities of this role, you'll be able to demonstrate strong leadership skills and an innovative approach to your work style.
 You lead by example, are adept at providing guidance and supervision in a changeable environment whilst maintaining participant focus.

-Ideally, you’ll possess relevant qualifications or equivalent experience in the community services and disability sectors, some behavioural experience, and have a strong understanding of how to nurture the best outcomes for our participants.
+Ideally, you’ll possess relevant qualifications or equivalent experience in the community services and disability sectors, or other relevant industry sectors and have a strong understanding of how to nurture the best outcomes for our participants.
 Your highly developed communication skills and authentic approach will ensure you’re able to develop positive relationships internally and externally, as you interact daily with participants, families, staff and members of the community.